-4. Eligible programmes and Micro-credentials for MPTT Fees Top-ups
+3. Eligible programmes and Micro-credentials for MPTT Fees Top-ups

-You must only use MPTT Fees Top-ups Fund Funding for an eligible learner enrolled in a programme or Micro-credential that is:
+- 3.1 You must only use MPTT Fees Top-ups Funding for eligible learners enrolled in a programme or Micro-credential that: - (a) is DQ1-2 or DQ3-7-funded training; and - (b) is either: - (i) a programme leading to the award of a Qualification at Levels 1 to 4 on the NZQCF; or - (ii) a Micro-credential of between 20 and 40 credits at Levels 1 to 4 that is listed on the NZQCF; and

-- (a) DQ-funded training; and - (b) either: - (i) a programme leading to the award of a Qualification at Levels 1 to 4 on the NZQCF; or - (ii) a Micro-credential of between 20 and 40 credits at Levels 1 to 4 on the NZQCF that has been endorsed by a training organisation as a suitable pathway into an apprenticeship or other types of work-based training for learners with a specified set of needs; and - (c) forms a pathway to entry to: - (i) a New Zealand Apprenticeship; or - (ii) vocational training at Level 3 or higher on the NZQCF, in a programme identified by us as being likely to lead to relevant employment. - (d) You must not use MPTT Fees Top-ups Fund Funding for: - (i) a New Zealand Apprenticeship; or - (ii) learning undertaken in the work-based: pathway to work, work-based or assessment and verification modes of delivery as funded under the Delivery at Levels 3-7 (non-degree) on the New Zealand Qualifications and Credentials Framework and all industry training (DQ3-7) Fund; or - (iii) a programme or Micro-credential if we consider on reasonable grounds that a majority of the programme or Micro-credential relates to health and safety or regulatory compliance learning.
+- (c) forms a pathway to entry to: - (i) a New Zealand Apprenticeship; or - (ii) vocational training at Level 3 or higher on the NZQCF, in a programme identified by us as being likely to lead to relevant employment. - 3.2 You must not use MPTT Fees Top-ups Funding for: - (a) a New Zealand Apprenticeship; or - (b) any learning undertaken in the work-based: pathway to work, work-based or assessment and verification modes of delivery as funded under the Delivery at Levels 3 to 7 (non-degree) on the New Zealand Qualifications and Credentials Framework and all industry training (DQ3-7) Fund; or - (c) a programme or Micro-credential if we consider on reasonable grounds that a majority of that programme or Micro-credential relates to health and safety or regulatory compliance learning that would displace the responsibility of employers to provide training necessary to mitigate health and safety risks and/or meet their regulatory obligations.

-5. Eligible MPTT Brokerage Services
+4. Eligible MPTT Brokerage Services

-You must use the MPTT Brokerage Services Fund Funding to provide or subcontract brokerage services to eligible learners.
-MPTT Brokerage Services Fund Funding must be used to achieve the following purposes:

-- (a) to match learner talents and aspirations with employer skill requirements and career pathways; and - (b) to tailor pre-employment trades educational provision to the needs and aspirations of MPTT learners, communities and potential employers; and - (c) to facilitate relationships between MPTT learners, providers, training organisations and potential employers; and - (d) to transition learners into relevant employment.
+- 4.1 You must use the MPTT Brokerage Services Funding to provide or subcontract brokerage services to eligible learners.
+You must use MPTT Brokerage Services Funding for the following purposes: - (a) to match learner talents and aspirations with employer skill requirements and career pathways; and - (b) to tailor pre-employment trades educational provision to the needs and aspirations of MPTT learners, communities and potential employers; and - (c) to facilitate relationships between MPTT learners, providers and potential employers; and - (d) to transition learners into relevant employment. - 4.2 You must not use MPTT Brokerage Services Funding more than once in respect of the same eligible learner.

-6. Compliance with Conditions that apply to DQ-funded programmes or Micro-credentials
+5. Compliance with Conditions that apply to DQ-funded programmes or Micro-credentials

-You must, in respect of the programmes and Micro-credentials for which you are receiving DQ Funding, comply with the Conditions imposed on that Funding.
+5.1 You must, in respect of the programmes and Micro-credentials for which you are receiving DQ1-2 or DQ3-7 Funding, comply with the Conditions imposed on that Funding.

-7. Literacy and Numeracy for Adults Assessment Tool
+6. Literacy and Numeracy for Adults Assessment Tool

-In the case of learners for whom you receive MPTT Fees Top-ups Fund Funding for DQ-funded programmes or Micro-credentials leading to a Qualification at Level 3 or 4 on the NZQCF, you must:

-- (a) have in place an effective assessment process for determining the literacy and numeracy needs of eligible learners, such as the Literacy and Numeracy for Adults Assessment Tool (LNAAT); and - (b) provide support to ensure that those learners progress in line with the guidelines provided by us.
+- 6.1 In the case of learners for whom you receive MPTT Fees Top-ups Funding for DQ-funded programmes or Micro-credentials leading to a Qualification at Level 3 or 4 on the NZQCF, you must: - (a) have in place an effective assessment process for determining the literacy and numeracy needs of eligible learners, such as the Literacy and Numeracy for Adults Assessment Tool (LNAAT); and - (b) provide support to ensure that those learners progress in line with the guidelines provided by us.

-8. Fees and associated course costs
+7. Fees and associated course costs

-You must not:

-- (a) charge a fee to a learner who is enrolled in a Qualification for which you receive MPTT Fees Top-ups Fund Funding; or - (b) charge a fee to a learner for brokerage services for which you have received Funding from the MPTT Brokerage Services Fund.
+- 7.1 You must not: - (a) charge a fee to a learner who is enrolled in a Qualification for which you receive MPTT Fees Top-ups Funding; or - (b) charge a fee to a learner for brokerage services for which you have received Funding from the MPTT Brokerage Services Fund.

-You must meet any performance standards including any Minimum Requirements specified by us.
+8.1 You must meet any performance standards including any Minimum Requirements specified by us.
 We will monitor your performance against the performance standards and Minimum Requirements with respect to MPTT learners and your performance may inform future funding decisions.